brikis98/yevgeniy-brikman-homepage/_posts/2008-01-25-working-on-mac.md

 day-to-day usage, there is not much difference between OS X 10.5 and Windows XP.
 In the end, I'm still browsing the web with Firefox, coding in Eclipse, browsing files and folders, typing commands at a prompt and so on.
-Despite all the marketing hype, these two OS's are not polar opposites.
+Despite all the marketing hype, these two OSes are not polar opposites.
 They both do a few things very well and a few things very poorly.
 Everything in between&mdash;which is probably 98% of what you do with your computer anyway&mdash;is a matter of personal preference.